 If you were a Special Registration Deputy (SRD), your certification has expired.
 However, you can assist voters with voter registration using the new Online Voter Registration (OVR) system linked to MyVote.
 The Wisconsin Elections Commission has created this video to help former SRDs learn to use the new OVR system to assist voters.
 We encourage you all to watch this video.

 Information for Senior Center Liaisons (links to a separate page)

 Voter Photo ID Resource Information

-Wisconsin state law requires voters to provide a voter photo ID to receive a ballot on election day or to vote absentee.
+Wisconsin state law requires voters to provide a voter photo ID to receive a ballot on Election Day or (with some exceptions) to vote absentee.
 The Wisconsin Elections Commission (WEC) provides extensive information on this topic on its website, including descriptions of documents that are acceptable as voter photo IDs.
 For voters who do not currently have an acceptable voter photo ID, the Department of Motor Vehicles (DMV) website provides detailed information about how to obtain a free voter photo ID for voting purposes.
 Seniors who have given up their driver's license can get a non-expiring Wisconsin ID for voting.